Learning Pneumatic Non-Prehensile Manipulation with a Mobile Blower: Experiments

 \subsection{Simulation Experiments}

 \mysubsection{Blowing vs.\ pushing.} Our first experiment tests the performance of robots that can blow objects in comparison to ones that can only push them.
 We train separate policies for each with the same framework, but give the pushing robots $3\times$ more training steps than blowing to give them every advantage.
 We also disable the collision penalty for the pushing robots so as to not disadvantage pushing along walls.
-The results in Fig.~\ref{fig:blowing-pushing-curves} show plots of the numbers of objects moved into the receptacle at different numbers of simulation steps within an episode.
-They show that blowing is significantly more efficient than pushing, whether trained with a multi-frequency or single-frequency policy.
-In SmallEmpty (top left plot), for example, the blowing robots ``clean up'' objects around twice as fast as the pushing ones.
+The results in Fig.~\ref{fig:blowing-pushing-curves} show plots of the number of objects moved into the receptacle at different numbers of simulation steps (elapsed time) within an episode.
+They show that blowing is significantly more efficient than pushing.
+In SmallEmpty (left plot), for example, the blowing robots ``clean up'' objects around twice as fast as the pushing robots.
 The reason for the difference can be seen clearly in the movement trajectories visualized in Fig.~\ref{fig:blowing-pushing-trajectories}.
-The blowing robot hardly has to move at all, even in the presence of obstacles (LargeDoor), while the pushing robot has to move into every corner and along every wall to move the objects.
-In the LargeCenter environment, objects sitting along the edges and corners need to be moved towards the center.
-The blowing robot can easily handle this by blowing the objects out, whereas the pushing robot has a much harder time.
+The blowing robot hardly has to move at all, while the pushing robot has to move into every corner and along every wall to move the objects.
+We also see that the pushing robot tends to ignore objects near the corners as their small size makes them difficult to push, whereas the blowing robot has no trouble with them.
+The advantages of blowing over pushing are even greater in the other environments.
+In LargeColumns and LargeDoor, the blower manipulates objects around obstacles with ease, while the pusher needs to carefully push objects along each individual obstacle.
+In LargeCenter, the blower can easily handle objects sitting along the walls and corners by blowing them out, whereas the pushing robot has a much harder time moving them back out towards the center.

-\mysubsection{Multi-frequency vs.\ single-frequency.} Our second experiment compares the proposed 2-level multi-frequency policy with a single-frequency one.
-Both policies are trained with a frequency of 4 environment steps per SGD step to make the comparison fair.
-We show the differences in performance in Fig.~\ref{fig:blowing-pushing-curves} and Tab.~\ref{tab:multi-frequency}.
-We find that both policies have similar initial performance, but the flat policies get stuck near the ends of episodes, repeatedly blowing at empty space.
-We believe that this is due to inefficient learning caused by the imbalance in frequencies for effective movement and blowing actions: in good policies, blowing is more frequent than movement.
-The multi-frequency policies use separate subpolicies with different execution frequencies, and are able to learn actions matched to those frequencies during training, thus resulting in better performance.